Alabama State Route 5: History

 In the original numbering of state roads in the mid-1920s, the highway that would become SR 5 had several numbers.
 SR 6 was the highway from Mobile north via Thomasville to Selma.
 SR 35 split from SR 6 at Safford and ran northeast near Woodstock, where traffic could continue to Birmingham on SR 2 (US 11).
 SR 43 split from SR 8 (US 78) at Jasper, taking traffic from Montgomery via US 78 to Phil Campbell.

 SR 43 also traveled southwest from Jasper to SR 33 at the village of Bankston, though the exact route had not been defined by 1927.
-From there, travelers could continue north on part of SR 5 to Florence, and SR 50 to the Tennessee state line, where the road became Tennessee State Route 6 towards Lawrenceburg, Tenn., and Nashville, Tenn.
+From there, travelers could continue north on part of SR 5 to Florence, and SR 50 to the Tennessee state line, where the road became Tennessee State Route 6 towards Lawrenceburg and Nashville.

 By late 1928, a large renumbering of highways had been carried out.
 The new SR 5 stretched from Mobile to Tennessee via Birmingham and Florence, and included several former routes: most of SR 6, all of SR 35, most of SR 43, part of SR 5, and all of SR 50.
 The remainders of SR 35 and SR 43 became parts of SR 22 and SR 18.
 The old SR 5 was split among several routes.
 The two halves of the new SR 5 were linked between somewhere near Woodstock and Jasper by a concurrency with SR 7 (US 11) and SR 4 (US 78) via Birmingham.
 US 43 was added to the route south of Thomasville and north of Phil Campbell in 1933 or 1934.
 In between those two, SR 5 used a shorter route, mainly SR 13.